ayrs0106/AlainBookStore/AlainBookStore/README.txt

 SD class created at Utility after models and dataaccess projects referenced.
 The reference was incomplete in main project views/shared/Error.cshtml and it was fxed adding the right reference after moving the models folter to Models project from ErrorViewModel => AlainBookStore.Models.ViewModels.ErrorViewModel
 Correction and adding customer area 20221111
+Database name modified
+Change to .Database default project to add the migration database updated
+Adding Category and migrating to Db
+Created Repository and IRepository folders together with IRepository and Repository Interfaces Updated with Repository file from blackboard
+Problem with UnitOfWork due to privacy scope